midlantica/LovelyBunchOfCoconuts/content/grifts/ban-single-family-homes.md

 ---
 title: 'Ban Single-Family Homes'
-claim: 'Ban Single-Family Homes'
+grift: 'Ban Single-Family Homes'
-translation: 'No space for your freedom.'
+decode: 'No space for your freedom.'
 ---